Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 where  $\lambda_0 \Delta t$ is the expected number of spikes in a single time bin.
 The discrete spectrum is the discrete Fourier transform of this sequence.
 Using this definition, we can compute the theoretical autocovariance and spectrum for any stationary point process model.

-**Example 1: Spectral density of a homogeneous Poisson process.** For a homogeneous Poisson process, the increments $\Delta N_i$ are independent, and each has a Poisson distribution with the same mean.
+**Example 1: Spectral density of a homogeneous Poisson process.**

+For a homogeneous Poisson process, the increments $\Delta N_i$ are independent, and each has a Poisson distribution with the same mean.
 Assume the mean number of spikes in any bin is  $\lambda_0 \Delta t$.
-Since the mean and variance of a Poisson random variable are the same (see chapter 8 appendix), this is also the variance of any increment.
-The autocovariance at a lag $h = 0$ is just the variance of $\Delta N_i$, which is  $\lambda_0 \Delta t$.
+Since the mean and variance of a Poisson random variable are the same (see [module 8](../08/)), this is also the variance of any increment.
+The autocovariance at lag $h = 0$ is just the variance of $\Delta N_i$, which is  $\lambda_0 \Delta t$.
 At any other lag, the increments are independent and therefore the autocovariance is zero.
-The autocovariance function is given by
+The autocovariance function is therefore given by

 <p title="homogeneous">$$\gamma(h) = \begin{cases}
 \lambda_0 \Delta t & \text{if }h = 0,\\